sfc-gh-timjones/examples/setup_yes/geospatial/national_highway/README.md

 # 🛣️ Highway Geospatial & Weather Analysis

-This project provides an end-to-end solution for ingesting, analyzing, and visualizing geospatial and weather data related to national highways directly within Snowflake.
+This project provides a basic example for ingesting, analyzing, and visualizing geospatial and weather data related to national highways directly within Snowflake, using Streamlit in Snowflake.

 ---

 ## 📁 Repository Structure

-### `geojson/` **(Data Folder)**
+### `data_files/`

 * Contains the **GeoJSON** files necessary for the project.
 * **Data Ingestion:** These files must be downloaded and manually uploaded to a **Snowflake Internal Stage**.